forax/write_your_own_java_framework/mapper/README.md

 - can be configured to handle specific type like `MonthDay` of `java.time`
 - recursive types, types composed of other types, likes Java Beans or records

-Here is an example of a `Person` defined as a record, with the `Address` defined as a bean, abd the mapper configured to use a user defined format for instance of the class `MonthDay`.
+Here is an example of a `Person` defined as a record, with the `Address` defined as a bean.

 ```java
 class Address {